Strawberry Shortcake Ice Cream (No Churn)

-This recipe uses fresh berries!
-Not only that, but the ribbons of syrup are made with juicy, ripe strawberries as well.
+Most strawberry shortcake ice cream recipes use fresh berries!
+Not only that but the ribbons of syrup are made with juicy, ripe strawberries as well.

 The longer the mixture sits in the freezer, the firmer it will become.
-You could also mix a little bit of cornstarch into the base, but I’ve never found it necessary.
+You could also mix a little bit of cornstarch into the strawberry shortcake ice cream base, but I’ve never found it necessary.

 When making an ice cream recipe with condensed milk, the syrupy ingredient helps sweeten the mixture and also keeps it soft enough to scoop.
 It also creates a denser, richer texture that is irresistible.

-Without condensed milk, you would need to use eggs or make a custard base to help the frozen treat set and keep it from becoming rock hard — and I’m all for fewer steps and dishes to clean!
+Without condensed milk, you would need to use eggs or make a custard base to help this strawberry shortcake ice cream (or any flavor) set and keep it from becoming rock hard — and I’m all for fewer steps and dishes to clean!

 Prep Ahead Instructions

-There’s already a degree of planning needed for this strawberry shortcake ice cream — it needs to chill for at least 4 hours before it’s firm enough to serve.
+There’s already a degree of planning needed for strawberry shortcake ice cream recipes — it needs to chill for at least 4 hours before it’s firm enough to serve.

 Make your pound cake and strawberry syrup up to a day in advance so everything is ready to go.
 Then, all you need to do is mix everything together!

-How To Store No Churn Strawberry Ice Cream
+How To Store No Churn Strawberry Short Cake Ice Cream

 Homemade ice cream keeps for a week or two in the freezer — just know that the Oreo pieces will soften the longer it sits.